Differentially Private and Federated Structure Learning in Bayesian Networks: PRIVATE ALGORITHM

 \textbf{Gradient clipping.} Since coordinate-wise Lipschitz constants are difficult to bound tightly, in practice we instead enforce bounded sensitivity through gradient clipping.
 Following \citet{Mangold2022a}, each gradient coordinate $\nabla_{i,j} {\mathcal{L}}(B^{k};X^{(p)})$ is clipped at $C_{i,j}=\sqrt{M_{i,j}/\sum_{i,j}M_{ij}}C$ for some global threshold $C>0$.
 This scheme adjusts for the relative scale of each coordinate while reducing tuning to a single parameter.

 \textbf{Knowledge of $M_{i,j}$.} We assume that the coordinate-wise smoothness constants $M_{i,j}$ are available (or upper bounded).
 When this is not the case, they can be privately estimated using the Gaussian mechanism.
-Further details are provided in Appendix~\ref{app:smoothness}.
+Further details are provided in Appendices~\ref{app:smoothness_theo} and \ref{app:smoothness_expe}.